 - 1. The natural environment should be recognized as an integrated system of interacting and finite land, water, and air resources to protect the health and stability of this system. - 2.
 Shoreland, floodplain, and wetland areas should be protected as essential components of the hydrologic system and their scenic and recreational value preserved. - 3.
 The disturbance of environmentally sensitive areas by utilities and transportation facilities construction should be minimized. - 4.
 Critical natural areas, including critical habitat areas for endangered and rare species, should be preserved and protected from development and other adverse impacts. - 5.
 Adjacent land uses which adversely impact environmentally sensitive areas should be restricted or mitigated. - 6.
 The interrelationship of adjacent landscape types should be recognized to avoid dividing the natural units or breaking important linkages. - 7.
 Soil should be recognized as one of the basic and most important resources.
 Programs to preserve and improve productivity and wise use consistent with soil capability should be developed and promoted. - 8.
-Responsible public use of private land should be encouraged.
+A thirty five foot (35') buffer should be placed on intermittent streams.